-If, after a student has been seen for his/her allotted 12 sessions and he/she is in need of additional counseling, we will work with the student to facilitate a referral to an outside agency.
+If, after a student has been seen for their allotted sessions and are in need of additional counseling, we will work with the student to facilitate a referral to an outside agency.
 Additionally, on occasion a student may have needs that are beyond what our agency is designed to offer.
 These may include chronic or severe mental health problems, or other conditions that may require close monitoring.
 In such instances, our staff will facilitate obtaining appropriate treatment for the student.

-The GSU Counseling Center is accredited by the International Association of Counseling Services, and its staff adheres to the ethical principles of the American Psychological Association.
+The Georgia Southern Counseling Center is accredited by the International Association of Counseling Services, and its staff adheres to the ethical principles of the American Psychological Association.
 Our staff is committed to meeting the needs of all individuals regardless of culture, race, gender, ability, or sexual orientation.

 Last updated: 2/14/2024